MMCGW/restore-ord-txs/readme.md

 *Restore Stuck Send/Inscribe Ord Wallet Transactions*

-This tool allows you to restore stuck transactions by creating a new transaction with the correct fee rate.
+This tool allows you to restore stuck transactions by creating a new transaction with the correct fee rate, effectively cancelling the original transaction and returning all outputs to the wallet.
 To use this tool, follow the steps below:

 - Determine the adequate fee rate in sat/vB (https://mempool.space/).
 - Run the following command in your terminal: